niravmsoni/aspnetcore-httpclient/README.md

 				- Always use streams when reading data
 				- Use streams for POST/PUT/PATCH Large amounts of data(For positive impact on memory use)
 				- If not sure, test

+		- Using Compression to reduce bandwidth
+			- There are compression providers available in .NET such as GZip and Brotli
+			- For Enabling Compression, On API side,
+				- Add compression services using services.AddResponseCompression();
+				- Use it in middleware pipeline - app.UseResponseCompression();

+			- From client app, when creating HttpClient, create HttpClientHandler and setup AutomaticDecompression = System.Net.DecompressionMethods.GZip in it.